elanjcoop/Fall-Guys-Level-Chances/README.md

 # Fall Guys Level Chances
- Program that inputs a number from user and finds how many times that round has been played as %
+ Program that inputs a number from user and finds how many times that round has been played as a %